MrBloomguy/youbuidlsocial/README.md

 ## 🛡 License

 MIT License
-Built by Givestation contributors and the Optimism Collective.
+Built by Givestation contributors, powered by Optimism.
 Forever open-source.
 Forever for the builders.

 ---